What defines a Criminal Record in Colorado?

 Colorado Conviction Records

 A conviction record is an official document providing information that a person was found guilty, pleaded guilty or pleaded nolo contendere against criminal charges in a civilian or military court.
-The criminal charges can be classified as a felony, misdemeanor or other offense, Crime Classification Guide
+The criminal charges classification

 Colorado Jail and Inmate Records

 Jail and inmate records are official documents of information about a person’s current and sometimes past inmate status.
-A person who is in jail or considered an inmate is someone who has been deprived of their civil liberties and is on trial for a crime or is serving, which maintains an inmate database that is often searchable online a prison sentence after being convicted of a crime.
-Most states have a Department of Corrections, Department of Corrections
+A person who is in jail or considered an inmate is someone who has been deprived of his/her civil liberties while on trial for a crime or while serving after being convicted of a crime.
+Like most states, Colorado's Department of Corrections

 Colorado Parole Information